beehive-lab/TornadoVM/docs/source/multi-device.rst

 * *-Dblur.green.device=0:1* This specifies that the green task of the BlurFilter will run on device 0:1 (Intel Core i7-13700).
 * *-Dblur.blue.device=0:0* This specifies that the blue task of the BlurFilter will also run on device 0:0 (NVIDIA GeForce RTX 3070).

-The expected output after execution:
+The expected output after execution is:

 .. code:: bash